bokkypoobah/StatusNetworkTokenAudit/audit/README.md

 * ContributionWallet.sol
   * Can receive funds during the crowdsale
-  * Can release the funds
+  * Can release the funds at the right time
+* DevTokensHolder.sol
+  * Can receive tokens during the crowdsale
+  * Can release tokens at the right time

 <br />